-$$V{DS} = I{OUT} \times R{DSON}$$
+$$V{\rm DS} = I{\rm OUT} \times R{\rm DSON}$$

 The current through the low-side MOSFET while it is on is also the falling portion of the inductor current.
 The current limit threshold is determined by an external resistor, R{CS} , connected between the switching node and the I{SEN} pin.
-A constant current (I{SEN-TH}) of 40 μ A typical is forced through R{CS} , causing a fixed voltage drop.
+A constant current (I{SEN-TH}) of 40 μA typical is forced through R{CS} , causing a fixed voltage drop.
 This fixed voltage is compared against V{DS} and if the latter is higher, the current limit of the chip has been reached.
 To obtain a more accurate value for R{CS} you must consider the operating values of R{DSON} and I{SEN-TH} at their operating temperatures in your application and the effect of slight parameter differences from part to part.
-R{CS} can be found by using the following equation using the R{DSON} value of the low side MOSFET at it's expected hot temperature and the absolute minimum value expected over the full temperature range for the for the I{SEN-TH} which is 25 μ A:
+R{CS} can be found by using the following equation using the R{DSON} value of the low side MOSFET at it's expected hot temperature and the absolute minimum value expected over the full temperature range for the for the I{SEN-TH} which is 25 μA:

-$R{CS} = R{DSON-HOT} \times I{LIM} / I{SEN-TH}$
+$$R{CS} = R{DSON-HOT} \times I{LIM} / I{SEN-TH}$$

-For example, a conservative 15A current limit in a 10A design with a $R{\text{DSON-HOT}}$ of 10 m Ω would require a 6 k Ω resistor.
+For example, a conservative 15A current limit in a 10A design with a $R{DSON-HOT}$ of 10 m Ω would require a 6 k Ω resistor.
 The minimum value for R{CS} in any application is 1 k Ω .
 Because current sensing is done across the low-side MOSFET, no minimum high-side on-time is necessary.
-The LM2745/8 enters current limit mode if the inductor current exceeds the current limit threshold at the point where the high-side MOSFET turns off and the low-side MOSFET turns on.
-(The point of peak inductor current, see Figure 28).
+The LM2747 enters current limit mode if the inductor current exceeds the current limit threshold at the point where the high-side MOSFET turns off and the low-side MOSFET turns on.
+(The point of peak inductor current, see Figure 29).
 Note that in normal operation mode the high-side MOSFET always turns on at the beginning of a clock cycle.
 In current limit mode, by contrast, the high-side MOSFET on-pulse is skipped.
 This causes inductor current to fall.
-Unlike a normal operation switching cycle, however, in a current limit mode switching cycle the high-side MOSFET will turn on as soon as inductor current has fallen to the current limit threshold.
-The LM2745/8 will continue to skip high-side MOSFET pulses until the inductor current peak is below the current limit threshold, at which point the system resumes normal operation.
+Unlike a normal operation switching cycle, however, in a current limit threshold.
+The LM2747 will continue to skip high-side MOSFET pulses until the inductor current peak is below the current limit threshold, at which point the system resumes normal operation.

-Figure 28.
+Figure 29.
 Current Limit Threshold